Quick Links

 How do I Vote by Mail?

-1. For the 2020 Primary Election, the North Dakota Secretary of State's office, on behalf of the McLean County Auditor's office, will mail each eligible voter in the county a mail ballot application in April 2020.
+- For the 2026 Primary Election, the McLean County Auditor's office will mail each active voter in the county a mail ballot application in April 2026.

-2. If the voter wants to vote in this election, the voter needs to complete the application, sign it on the signature line, seal it and return the mail ballot application to the County Auditor.
-Upon receipt of the completed and signed mail ballot application, a ballot specific to that voter's precinct will be delivered to the voter.
+- If a voter wishes to participate in this election, they must complete the application, sign it on the signature line, seal it, and return the ballot application to the County Auditor.
+Once the County Auditor receives the completed and signed application, a ballot for the voter’s specific precinct will be sent to them.

-4. When the ballot is returned, the County Auditor matches the signature on the ballot envelope (legal affidavit) with the signature on the application and organizes the returned ballots (still in their sealed envelopes) for counting by the Absentee Election Board.
+- When the ballot is returned, the County Auditor checks that all required signatures are present on the return envelope (legal affidavit), attaches the application to the envelope, and organizes the sealed return envelopes for counting by the Absentee Election Board.

-5. The Absentee Election Board will consist of a minimum of two clerks, an inspector hired by the county, and a minimum of four judges appointed by the political parties.
-The Absentee Board will count the returned ballots utilizing an electronic scanning device.
-To ensure screcy of the ballot, the voter's ballot is returned in a secrecy envelope inside the return envelope, so those opening the return envelope with the voter's name on it WILL NEVER see the voted ballot itself as ballots are processed in anonymous groups of 25.
+- The Absentee Election Board includes at least two clerks, an inspector appointed by the county, and at least four judges appointed by the political parties.
+The Board will compare signatures on envelopes and applications, open envelopes in a secure and confidential manner, and count ballots using an electronic scanning device.
+To protect ballot secrecy, each voted ballot remains inside a secrecy envelope placed within the return envelope, ensuring that individuals opening the return envelopes never see how a voter marked their ballot.
+Ballots are processed in anonymous groups of predetermined size.